spin83/multi-monitors-add-on/README.md

 =======

 Multi Monitors Add-On extension is distributed under the terms of the GNU General Public License, version 2 or later.
-See the COPYING file for details.
+See the LICENSE file for details.